 Call your health care provider if vaginal bleeding with or without cramping occurs during pregnancy.

-Call your health care provider if you are pregnant and notice tissue or clot-like material that passes through the vagina.
-The material should be collected and brought to the health care provider for examination.
+Call your health care provider if you are pregnant and notice tissue or clot-like material that passes through your vagina.
+Collect the material and bring it to your health care provider for examination.

 Early, comprehensive prenatal care is the best prevention for complications of pregnancy, such as miscarriage.

-Miscarriages that are caused by body-wide (systemic) diseases can be prevented by detecting and treating the disease before pregnancy occurs.
+Miscarriages that are caused by systemic diseases can be prevented by detecting and treating the disease before pregnancy occurs.

 Miscarriages are also less likely if you avoid things that are harmful to your pregnancy.
 These include x-rays, recreational drugs, alcohol, high caffeine intake, and infectious diseases.